-People usually tell their spouse or partner first, then a few other family and close friends.
+People usually tell their spouse or partner first, then a few other family members and close friends.
 It’s also important to tell your children so they can understand.
 Some NETs are hereditary and may be passed down from parents to children.
 If you have or plan to have children, it is important to talk to your doctor to understand if you may have a hereditary form of NETs.

 You may feel comfortable to explain all this to one or two close friends, either face-to-face, or over the telephone, but it may get tiring to tell a lot of people.
-So ask your friends to help explain your condition if you don’t want to talk about it to your close family.
+Ask your friends to help explain your condition if you don’t want to talk about it to your family.

-As we live in a modern age, and if you want to share your thoughts with a group of close family or friends who may not live near to you, you could try keeping in touch with them through social media by creating a private Facebook group or by using a chat app on your smart phone such as WhatsApp, or even a monthly email, letter or phone call to let them know how you are doing.
+If you want to share your thoughts with a group of close family or friends who may not live near to you, consider keeping in touch with them through social media, either by creating a private Facebook group or by using a chat app on your smartphone, a monthly email, letter, or phone call.

-Your friends may also be looking for a comfortable way of talking to you about your diagnosis and living long term with your cancer.
+Your friends may also be looking for a comfortable way of talking to you about your diagnosis.
 They may want direction on how to behave with you.
 Let them know how they can help you.
-This gives them a chance to understand your feelings, and find out more about your needs.
+This gives them a chance to understand your feelings and find out more about your needs.

-Tell them about this website if they would like to learn more about NETs, for example, or direct them to other information they can read if they are interested.
+Tell them about this website if they would like to learn more about NETs, or direct them to other information they can read if they are interested.

 Some people may not be able to cope or relate to what you’re saying about your NETs diagnosis.
-They may be uncomfortable about discussing your condition, and they may choose to avoid you so they don’t have to do this.
+They may be uncomfortable about discussing your condition, and they may choose to avoid you.

 Don’t allow yourself to be discouraged by such reactions – not everyone is comfortable talking openly about cancer.
 Some are unable to listen because of their own experiences or their own emotions, not yours.

 Don’t let this become your problem.
-In some cases, they may not the best ones to talk to at that point.
-So look for other friends and family who can handle your news better.
+In some cases, they may not be the best ones to talk to at that point.
+Look for other friends and family who can handle your news better.

-Sometimes, those people who did not want to hear about your diagnosis at first might feel ready to discuss this at a later date.
-So try to be open about talking about your NETs when they’re ready.
+Sometimes, people who did not want to hear about your diagnosis at first might feel ready to discuss it at a later date.
+Try to be open about talking about your NETs when they’re ready.

-So have an honest conversation with children and teenagers using language they can understand.
+Have an honest conversation with children and teenagers using language they can understand.
 With very young children, you may want to use dolls or pictures to do this.
-Let them know about any changes in your health could mean for them in their everyday life.
+Let them know about any changes in your health and what that could mean for them in their everyday life.
 Their reactions and needs will vary depending on their age.